The Essence of Technology and Art#

 Equipment vanishes from our world.
 Only if it breaks or fails to perform as expected it introduces itself again as present-at-hand (vorhanden).
 Otherwise, it simply serves as a medium through which we experience our world.
 Things in the world are not simply passive objects.
 They invite us to interact with them.
 Take a small child in an elevator, for example—notice how the child is immediately drawn to press the buttons.
 Or take the child to a lake and wait until it throws small stones into the water.

 Given that technology represents a mode of understanding the world, and acknowledging that our understanding of the world is not entirely self-determined, this perspective seems to envelop us; it is greater than us as individuals.
 Heidegger sees the highest danger of technology as its potential to erode our ability to interpret reality profoundly.
 The moment we start viewing ourselves as manipulable raw materials, we cease to see ourselves as the ultimate source from which fresh interpretations of the world can spring.
 Furthermore, technology can trap us in a specific worldview because as soon as we attempt to devise a new way of interpreting the world, we find ourselves trying to exert power over our inherent will to power.
 In essence, we attempt to control our very propensity for control.
 Every effort to overcome this will to power only serves to reinforce it.
+It is like the paradoxical effort to be mindful for the sake of optimization.
 Consequently, every attempt to break free from this technological mindset only propels us back into it.

 The essence of technology is by no means anything technological. – Martin Heidegger